are we pushing horror film actors too far?

 Hollywood lore is filled with reverential stories about famed method actors who dove so deeply into a role they almost permanently lost themselves in character.

-Take for example the movie mythology surrounding losing and gaining weight at a rapid, unhealthy clip, a feat known amongst thespians to result in an almost guaranteed Oscar nom.
+Take, for example, the movie mythology surrounding losing and gaining weight at a rapid, unhealthy rate, a feat known amongst thespians to result in an almost guaranteed Oscar nom.
 Christian Bale dropped 60 pounds for his role in The Machinist, while Robert De Niro gained 60 for his part in Raging Bull.
 Then there's the experiential masochist school of acting with stars like Billy Bob Thornton, who put crushed glass in his shoes to make his limp more authentic in Sling Blade; Jack Nicholson, who checked himself into a psychiatric ward for One Flew Over the Cuckoo's Nest; and Shia LaBeouf, who joined the U.S. National Guard to prepare for his part in Fury.
 And, of course, there's Daniel Day Lewis.
 A man who in preparation for The Crucible built his own 17th century house using only the tools America's settlers would have used and, while shooting Lincoln, refused to break character ever... even when he was texting.
 His costar Sally Field went so far as to say of Lewis, "I never met him.
 Never.
 I met him as Mr. Lincoln."

 All of the above can be an effective (if extreme) process for getting into a different headspace.
 But what happens when getting into character doesn't just involve an actor putting themselves in temporarily uncomfortable situations, but actually damaging their own mental health indefinitely?